Video Game Localization Trends & Insights for 2025: Choosing the Best Languages To Translate into

 When it comes to localizing updates, take into account the frequency of your release schedule.
 It is advisable to consistently engage the same translation service provider, ensuring uniformity not only in terms but also in style and the overall “feel” of your game.
 It’s most beneficial to continue working with translators familiar with your game.

-5 questions to answer before contacting the game localization agency
+5 questions to answer before contacting the game localization services

 When selecting the markets and languages for localization, ask yourself a few questions: